Events and Traditions

 Because of the close proximity to the Middle and Upper Schools, we also have student helpers who develop special bonds with students in the Lower School.

-At the North Hills Campus our youngest grades buddy with an older grade -- Pre-K buddies with fourth grade and Kindergarten with fifth grade.
+At the Lower School North Campus our youngest grades buddy with an older grade -- Pre-K buddies with fourth grade and Kindergarten with fifth grade.
 These buddies read together twice a month, sit together during morning meetings, and participate in special activities together throughout the year.
 A special relationship forms between our youngest and oldest children, and each child benefits from the relationship.